squashql/squashql/js/typescript-library/README.md

-# typescript-library
+# squashql-js

-typescript-library is a TypeScript library to build SQL-like queries compatible with [SquashQL](https://github.com/squashql/squashql).
+**squashql-js** is a TypeScript library to build SQL-like queries compatible with [SquashQL](https://github.com/squashql/squashql).

 ## Getting started

 ### Documentation

-You can find for more details, API, and other docs on the GitHub page of [SquashQL](https://github.com/squashql/squashql/blob/main/QUERY.md).
+Usage of the library is described in [this document](https://github.com/squashql/squashql/blob/main/QUERY.md).

 ### Installation